ci010/electron-vue-next/docs/index.md

 So this design is depend on your core business type.
 If it's a IO heavy job, it's fine to put them in main process.
 If it's a CPU heavy job, you need to consider not to put them much in main process.

 Following the [security](https://www.electronjs.org/docs/tutorial/security) guideline of electron, in this boilerplate, the renderer process [**does not** have access to nodejs module by default](https://www.electronjs.org/docs/tutorial/security#2-do-not-enable-nodejs-integration-for-remote-content).
 The electron provide the `preload` options in `webPreferences`.
-In this boilerplate, I suggest you to wrap your core logic into `Service`.
+This boilerplate provides one simple way to solve this problem, wrapping your core logic into `Service`.

 The `Service` is a type of class defined under the `src/main/services`.
 All the public method can be access by the renderer process.
 It's the bridge between the main and renderer.
 You can look at [Service](#service) for the detail.

+***Notice that this is really a simple/trivial solution which derives from my personal electron project (much complex case).
+It only shows a possibility.
+Real life software might need more modifications on it!***

 ### NPM Scripts